Scille/parsec-cloud.old-wiki/Parsec-metadata-server-installation-guide.md

 Parsec metadata server installation
 -----------------------------------

-Two ubuntu packages first need to be installed through the package management system:
+Two ubuntu packages first need to be installed through the package management system, `python3.6` and `python3-venv`:
- - *python3.6*
- - *python3-venv*

- See below the corresponding commands:

 ```shell
 # Update the list of available packages